Pineapple Carrot Sheet Cake

 For the cake:

-- Preheat oven to 350 degrees F.
+- Preheat the oven to 350 degrees F.

 - Stir in the vanilla.

-- Combine the flour, baking powder, salt, nutmeg and cinnamon in a medium mixing bowl.
+- Combine the flour, baking powder, salt, nutmeg, and cinnamon in a medium mixing bowl.
 Add half the dry ingredients to the wet ingredients, mix until incorporated.
 Repeat with the remaining half.

 - Stir in the shredded carrots and crushed pineapple.